teambit/bit/README.md

 ## About

-**Bit makes it easier to share code and update changes across multiple projects**.
+**Bit makes it easier to share code and update changes in multiple projects**.

 Seperating concerns provides greater modularity, clear ownerships, shorter learning curves and helps to mitigate development pain.